d5h-foss/grpc-interceptor/docs/index.rst

    reference
    license

-The primary aim of this project is to make robust Python gRPC interceptors simple.
+The primary aim of this project is to make Python gRPC interceptors simple.
-The Python ``grpc`` package provides service interceptors, but they're a bit hard to understand and use because of their flexibility.
+The Python ``grpc`` package provides service interceptors, but they're a bit hard to use because of their flexibility.
 The ``grpc`` interceptors don't have direct access to the request and response objects, or the service context.
 Access to these are often desired, to be able to log data in the request or response, or set status codes on the context.

-The secondary aim of this project is to keep the code small and simple, and to keep dependencies to a minimum (the only dependency is the ``grpc`` package).
+The secondary aim of this project is to keep the code small and simple.
+Code you can read through and understand quickly gives you confidence and helps debug issues.
+When you install this package, you also don't want a bunch of other packages that might cause conflicts within your project.
+Too many dependencies also slow down installation as well as runtime (fresh imports take time).
+Hence, a goal of this project is to keep dependencies to a minimum.
+The only dependency is the ``grpc`` package.

 The ``grpc_interceptor`` package provides the following: